glee38/Workspace/code_notes/Ruby_Hashes.md

 **ANOTHER EXAMPLE OF ADDING TO HASHES**

-When adding to nested hashes, you can the `.merge` or `.merge!` (changes the original hash to include whatever is merged, therefore, changing the return value).
+When adding to nested hashes, you can the `.merge` or `.merge!` method (changes the original hash to include whatever is merged, therefore, changing the return value).

 ```
 def adding_matz